Trust me, Peru Itinerary Planning is TRICKY

 Once your order is complete, you keep refreshing your Amazon app, tracking the order, hoping against hope that it will arrive immediately because you want to see the cool things that Peru has to offer.
 I mean, there has got to be more to the country than Machu Picchu right?

-So before you dig into some Peruvian ceviche and chase it down with a neon yellow Inca Cola, I suggest you take a second to skim through this article and read about my Peru Itinerary Blunders and the Mistakes You Need to Avoid to have the BEST Vacation in Peru.
-Because let’s keep it real, I’m not some ultra cool, travel guru.
+So before you dig into some Peruvian ceviche and chase it down with a neon yellow Inca Cola, I suggest you take a second to skim through this article and read about my Peru Itinerary Blunders and the Mistakes You Need to Avoid to have the BEST Vacation in Peru (Wish I had read this Peru Bolivia Itinerary before I planned my trip).
+Because let’s keep it real, I’m not some ultra-cool, travel guru.
 I am just a woman who loves to travel and who makes a TON of mistakes along the way.
 But that’s totally fine because we laugh about them here and you thank God you’re not me, and then you avoid my mishaps because as they say in School House Rock, “Knowledge is Power!”
 (If you don’t know School House Rock you should youtube it.
 They have some of the best songs.
 Like, “conjunction junction, what’s your function?”.
-Too bad a melody doesn’t translate via blog.)
+Too bad a melody doesn’t translate via a blog.)
 And because of this post, you have the knowledge and power to have the best Peru Trip possible.

 1. Assuming Peru is a tropical paradise